AyeshaC123/ArmInArm-Fall2024-AIC/README.md

 1. Clone this repository.
 2. Install dependencies using `bundle install`.
-3. Set up the database with `rails db:create` and `rails db:migrate`.
+3. Run the migration comands
 4. Start the Rails server with `rails s --binding=10.18.6.55`.

 ## Install Ruby